Ngulu Marga Yulga Uriny - Games Trail

 Variations

 - Players are in groups 15–20 metres apart.
-When a player catches the ball he or she kicks it towards the other group of players, who attempt to catch the ball.
-This works very wellas a lunchtime or physical education class skill activity.
+When a player catches the ball, they kick it towards the other group of players, who attempt to catch the ball.
+This works very well as a lunchtime or physical education class skill activity.

 - Fast play.
 Use a number of light balls.
 One or two designated players kick balls high into the air for other players to chase and gather.
 The balls are handed back to the kickers and play continues in this manner.
 Change around kickers and observe safety factors — the kickers should kick balls in different directions.
 If players catch the ball without it hitting the ground or after it bounces, they are acknowledged.